2a6m/AppMobile-PWA/README.md

 ### Libraries and dependencies

-To develop our PWA retro shooter, we configured firebase and we used a framework called wade.
+To develop our PWA retro shooter, we configured Firebase and we used a framework called Wade.

 #### Firebase